LauritsSkov/Introgression-detection/README.md

 ![Overview of model](https://user-images.githubusercontent.com/30321818/43464458-73cc367a-94db-11e8-9656-3d90b6769f84.jpg)

+The way the model works is by removing variation found in an outgroup population and then using the remaining variants binning the genome into regions of different variant density.
+If the model works well we would expect that introgressed regions have higher variant density than non-introgressed - because they have spend more time accumulation variation that is not found in the outgroup.

+Currently there is a preprint on Bioarchive (https://www.biorxiv.org/content/early/2018/03/23/283606) describing and evaluating the method but I will post a link to the paper once it is published (currently under review).

 ### Dependencies
 To run the python script you will need numpy.
 I am using this version of python and numpy: